rienath/Estimating-Penalty-Coefficients-for-QUBO-Problems/Project Log/Project Log.md

 # Week 1
-## Objective
+## Objectives
-Learn the basics of Simulated Annealing.
+* Learn the basics of Simulated Annealing.

 ## Tasks
 ### Completed